Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Normalization of metabolism.

-maintenance normal level testosterone.
+Maintenance normal level testosterone.

 Growth of seminal vesicles and prostate.

-The growth of muscle mass.
+Increased muscle mass.

-Strengthening bones, improving calcium absorption.
+Strengthens bones, improves calcium absorption.

-Prolactin release during pregnancy and postpartum
+Prolactin release during pregnancy and after childbirth

 Indications for prolactin testing